 So, AdX or AdSense, which is better?
 Which will make you the most money?

-The common answer to any questions about which marketing channel is better than the other always depends on the type of industry and the goals of the campaign or the business – and if anyone tells you different, they’re bollocks.
+The answer always depends on the type of industry and the goals of the campaign or the business.

 The answer also depends on who is asking because the answer to these questions also depends on whether you’re a publisher (website owner or display inventory provider) or an advertiser.